Sewer56/prs-rs/doc/README.md

 The documentation will be available at http://127.0.0.1:8000 (paste into browser address bar).
 Press Ctrl+C to stop the server.

-For more detailed contributing guidelines, see https://reloaded-project.github.io/Reloaded.MkDocsMaterial.Themes.R2/Pages/contributing.html
+For more detailed contributing guidelines, see [Contributing Guide](https://reloaded-project.github.io/Reloaded.MkDocsMaterial.Themes.R2/Pages/contributing.html)